 What actually happens is that a black hat SEO master will link to your site and Google will “award” you with a bad point against your website.
 It happens, much to everyone’s chagrin.
 Google could penalize sites right away with bad links no matter how popular the site has gotten on the search engines.
 Unfortunately, no one knows with confidence how or why it happens, or how long the penalty will be attached to your site.
 While the situation is quite uncommon, it still happens.
 It’s wise to get rid of these backlinks as soon as you find them to avoid being penalized by Google and dealing with all the unknowns.

 Updated Bad Links

-Old spammy backlinks are bad enough, but building new backlinks in the wrong way is a double nail in the coffin.
+Old spammy backlinks are bad enough but building new backlinks in the wrong way is a double nail in the coffin.
 The links chock full of keywords with no readability or the sites linking to irrelevant websites are coming on strong, especially with all the rising competition.
 This is exactly why Google had to change the algorithms and make things harder for these culprits.
-New backlinks will be the new bane to your site after you have eliminated all those annoying old spammy backlinks, which are holding your site back in the rankings.
+New backlinks will be the new bane to your site after you have eliminated all those annoying old spam backlinks, which are holding your site back in the rankings.

 These links are doing damage to your website consistently.
 As an entrepreneur found out recently, these links can hide and pull your ranking down quickly before you realize what is going on.
 Sometimes, this activity isn’t found until your website completes a full audit of the full site.
 The problem is that incoming links are essential to Google’s new algorithm, so how does Google now view links?